saikiranambati942/loanprocess-rest-service/README.md

  "date": "2020-02-20"
 }
 ```
-To fetch remaining balance on a particular date, trigger the "/getbalance"  endpoint with the below data:
+To fetch remaining balance on a particular date, trigger the "/getbalance"  endpoint with the below request format:

 ```
 {